FlipsideCrypto/arbitrum-models/models/doc_descriptions/vertex/vertex_column_docs.md

 {% docs vertex_expiration %}

-Time after which the order should automatically be cancelled, as a timestamp in seconds after the unix epoch, sent as a string.
+Time after which the order should automatically be cancelled, as a timestamp in seconds after the unix epoch, converted to datetime.

 {% enddocs %}

 {% docs vertex_nonce %}

 Number used to differentiate between the same order multiple times, and a user trying to place an order with the same parameters twice.
-Sent as a a string.
+Represented as a string.

 {% enddocs %}